 Five Steps to Creating Your Perfect Dating Profile

 Your dating profile is your selling point and must deliver in a brief, but dynamic way, your best attributes and most compelling interests.
 Whether these interests are gardening, walking, cooking or a round of golf, don’t be reluctant to talk about them, as they are an important part of who you are and what makes you unique.

 If in recent years, you’ve enjoyed a particular holiday or travel experience, you might like to share this.
 It’s the ideal opportunity to illustrate how you spend your leisure time.
 Sailing, walking, or re-charging your batteries on a beach somewhere, can all offer an insight into your character and what makes you happy.

-Without an image you are not likely to attract much attention.
+Without a recent photograph you are not likely to attract much attention.
 People are always suspicious of profiles without images as they naturally suggest someone who is not fully committed to the process, or is unhappy with the way they look.
 The real reason is much more likely to be that they are shy.
 Potential connections, however, will not have time to make this consideration; they will have moved on to the next profile with a photo.

-Here are five recommended steps to creating your perfect profile:
+Here are five recommended steps to help you create your perfect profile:

 - Be honest: Don’t over-sell yourself and always keep a little something back in case you want to make an impression further down the line.
 Something like….”I play the piano” or “I’m in the process of writing a book”, will very likely add interest on a first date.

 - Photos: If possible, get a friend or family member to take a photograph.
 Selfies are OK, but unlikely to be the most flattering.
 A selfie could also be misleading if you’ve retouched it and created an unrealistic vision of the perfect man or woman.
-A headshot, preferably when you are smiling, would be perfect.
+A headshot, preferably when you’re smiling, would be perfect.
 Also, an image in an informal environment where you look comfortable.